 If you want to view your message, you can click on the "View message" button and proceed as normal.

 When you click “Undo Send,” your sending is canceled before it reaches the recipient’s server.
-If you wait too long, it will arrive at the end server, and you won’t be able to retrieve it.
+If you wait too long, it will arrive at the end server, and you won’t be able to retract your Gmail email.
 Make sure you increase the cancellation time if that’s a concern!

 Step 5: Revise your email draft